vanyle/NimPlus/README.md

 Settings, Usage and Tips
 ------------------------

+You should install the `ANSIescape` package to enjoy the syntax coloring of the terminal when building.
+This is optional.

 Depending on how much you want Sublime to behave as an IDE or as a text editor, you can toggle the following features.
 You can see all the toggles inside your preference file.

 Open it with: Preferences > Package Settings > SublimeNim > Settings - Default

-## Error highlighting
+### Error highlighting

 Toggle with `sublimenim.savecheck`

+After saving, will check the current file for errors.
+See screenshot above.

-## Tooltips
+### Tooltips

 Toggle with `sublimenim.hoverdescription`

 Will show the types and the docstring of the variable and procedure you hover over.

-## Auto completion
+### Auto completion

 Toggle with `sublimenim.autocomplete`

 Will propose completion options based on `nimsuggest`'s `sug` feature.

+### Build shortcuts

+<kbd>Ctrl</kbd>+<kbd>B</kbd> : Compile and Run the current file
+<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> : Compile the current file

+You can change these with: Preferences > Package Settings > SublimeNim > Key Bindings - Default

 TODO
 -------
+- [ ] nimble integration: Build/Run projects instead of files
+- [ ] nimble doc integration: Command to generate documentation and open it
-I think there are memory leaks when reloading the plugin because of program handles that are not closed.
-Fix those.
+- [ ] Remove memory leaks when reloading the plugin because of program handles that are not closed

 Contributing
 ------------

 Pull requests are **not** welcome.
 Fork this project if you want to add stuff.
-Open an issue if you have a problem.in
+Open an issue if you have a problem.